 Below are movies associated with the article "Ridding fMRI data of motion-related influences: removal of signals with distinct spatial and physical bases in multi-echo data".
 All movies are 1080p and will look best at full-screen resolutions.
-The movies stream from YouTube and are organized as playlists.
-You can select cohort or subject from the playlist drop down menu at upper left of the movies (the three horizontal bars).
-Click on links next to the captions to download the movies.
+The movies stream, or click on links next to the captions to download the movies.
 Files to download are hosted on Dropbox Pro; if the links don't work our traffic has exceeded its 200GB/day limit and the links will be re-enabled the following day.

 Video 1 (.mov - 150MB):